 Why are you redoing the terrace and steps?

-Built in 1973, Jock Turcot Hall is already 43 years old – building systems have a renewal lifecycle where components simply wear out.
-In this case, the principal driver for the project is the replacement of the terrace waterproofing membrane that protects the rooms below from leaks: the Dining Hall in particular is a significant investment and must be protected against water infiltrations.
+Built in 1973, Jock Turcot Hall is already 44 years old – building systems have a renewal lifecycle where components simply wear out.
+In this case, the principal driver for the project is the replacement of the terrace waterproofing membrane that protects the rooms below from leaks, like the student lounge, bookstore and UCU concourse.
 Since this is a roof/terrace combination, the only way to access the waterproofing membrane is to remove all of the terrace surface elements first.
 It merges directly into the UCU steps as well, so the project to renew those was combined with the terrace.

-Will the Dining Hall be open during construction and how do I access it?
+Will the Morisset Library be open during construction and how do I get there?

 What can we expect in terms of noise?

 It will be disruptive, unfortunately.
-We will have lots of concrete to remove and this will require jack-hammering; to limit daytime noise, we are planning our removals for after 4:30pm.
+We will have lots of concrete to remove and this will require jack-hammering.
 There will also be a lot of construction, heavy equipment traffic, and various other noisy activities.